Ashiquekk696/Bloc_Clean_todo_app/README.md

 d)GetIt Dependency Injection

+Features Integrated-

 Have integrated Authentication (Signup,Login and Logout) using Local storage Hive.

 Have used Bloc State Management for managing state of app.

 Have used Clean Architecture for well structuring of code

-Added the task list using Hive itself.

-(On task screen) have done only adding the task and updating the task due to time constraints.
+Adding task using hive (Pressing add task button)

+Updating task ( Use pencil icon)